stardust-ui/open-ui/src/mission.md

 ---
 # Open UI

-This project is in it's infancy.
+This project is in its infancy.
 Expect rapid iteration and high-flux while we flesh out the mission and process.

 Thanks!